pawanmishra/pawanmishra.github.io/_posts/2016-08-19-postgres-json-part-1.md

 #### json\_build_object
 ---
-The very first thing we are going to try is to construct the nested **address** json.
+First thing we are going to try is to construct the nested **address** json.
 Sql query for fetching address of given customer looks like below:

 ```sql
 select cc.first_name, cc.last_name, a.address, a.address2, a.district, a.postal_code,